 To learn about this music, Kevin went to the source and did what those before him had done: he apprenticed under older master musicians.
 Kevin sought out players like Jake Hanna, Tony Denicola and Chuck Riggs, and learned everything he could from them.
 Kevin cherishes the time he spent with these gentlemen and their influence on him was tremendous.
 They taught him not only the intricacies of jazz drumming, but also to develop his own sound and they are the reason for his highly individual and authentic approach to the music.
 Although he has a deep knowledge of jazz drumming history and is known for playing in an older style, Kevin's playing is completely in the moment and he has tried to develop his own voice within the idiom.

-Kevin's commitment and intensity, as well as his unique approach, have brought him steady work with such stellar musicians as Ken Peplowski, Rossano Sportiello, Warren Vaché, Harry Allen, Catherine Russell, Ed Polcer, Allan Vaché, Bob Wilber, Dan Barrett, Johnny Varro, Dick Hyman, Randy Reinhart, Dan Levinson, Antti Sarpila, John Allred, Bill Allred, Molly Ryan, Banu Gibson, Mark Shane, John Gill, Randy Sandke, Jon-Erik Kellso, Vince Giordano, Jeff Barnhart, Ehud Asherie, Adrian Cunningham and Eddy Davis.
-For two years, Kevin was the drummer for The Jim Cullum Jazz Band, appearing on their weekly public radio show, Riverwalk: Live From The Landing.
-These days, Kevin performs regularly with many bands, including The Seneca Serenaders, The Early Bird Jazz Band, The Brain Cloud, The Grand St. Stompers, The Baby Soda Jazz Band, The Dream Shadows and Woody Allen's New Orleans Jazz Band.
+Kevin's commitment and intensity, as well as his unique approach, have brought him steady work with such stellar musicians as Ken Peplowski, Rossano Sportiello, Warren Vaché, Harry Allen, Catherine Russell, Ed Polcer, Allan Vaché, Bob Wilber, Dan Barrett, Johnny Varro, Dick Hyman, Randy Reinhart, Dan Levinson, Banu Gibson, Mark Shane, Randy Sandke, Jon-Erik Kellso and Vince Giordano.
+For two years, Kevin was the drummer for the Jim Cullum Jazz Band, appearing on their weekly public radio show, Riverwalk: Live From The Landing.
+These days, Kevin performs regularly with many bands, including the Seneca Serenaders, the Early Bird Jazz Band, the Brain Cloud, the Grand St. Stompers, the Baby Soda Jazz Band, and the Dream Shadows.
+Kevin is also the drummer for Woody Allen's New Orleans Jazz Band and recently toured Europe with the group, performing at such venues as the Odeon of Herodes in Athens, the Blue Note in Milan and Le Grand Rex in Paris.